Two Means to an End Goal: Connecting Explainability and Contestability in the Regulation of Public Sector AI: Understanding the intersection of explainability and contestability of AI systems

-Participants were often well-acquainted with the works on the ``right to explanation''~\cite{casey_2019, selbst_meaningful_2017, wachter_counterfactual_2017} and with judicial ways of contestation, such as appeals and redress, but comparably unfamiliar with the term ``contestability'' and the corresponding body of work in design and HCI research.
-Several participants commented on this, stating ``\textit{I'm thinking in which world I was living [...], I didn't notice that it was so well-developed}'' (P3) and ``\textit{I'm not familiar with the concept of contestability as such, [...]
+While the ``right to explanation''~\cite{casey_2019, selbst_meaningful_2017, wachter_counterfactual_2017} and judicial ways of contestation, such as appeals and redress, were well known to the interviewed experts, the term ``contestability'' and the corresponding body of work in design and HCI research were new to some.
+Participants commented on this, stating ``\textit{I'm thinking in which world I was living [...], I didn't notice that [contestability] was so well-developed}'' (P3) and ``\textit{I'm not familiar with the concept of contestability as such, [...]
 I rather use `redress', for example}'' (P10).
 While this points to differences in vocabulary, it also indicates a more conceptual lack of connection between fields.
-Participants confirmed this gap when exploring the citation graph and stated that the lack of connection between research fields aligned with their experience: ``\textit{I think that this should be much more an explosion of different colors. [...]
-My experience is, in fact, that the different disciplines are not talking to each other.}'' (P8) and ``\textit{You have some [communities] that are closer, like [...] legal people sometimes go to the technical part, [...] but some others are not really talking}'' (P9).
+Participants confirmed this gap when exploring the citation graph and stated that the lack of connection between research fields aligned with their experience: ``\textit{My experience is, in fact, that the different disciplines are not talking to each other.}'' (P8) and ``\textit{You have some [communities] that are closer, like [...] legal people sometimes go to the technical part, [...] but some others are not really talking}'' (P9).
 An absence of connection to the legal literature was especially noticed in relation to design, sociotechnical, and ethics literature.
-Thus, this definitory and conceptual separation between the disciplines is one of the main challenges in mapping the intersection between explainability and contestability.
+Thus, this definitional and conceptual separation between the disciplines, as well as the conceptualization of the relationship between design and regulation, are main challenges in mapping the intersection between explainability and contestability.

-\subsection{RQ2-Implementation: Which are the major points of translation and points of friction in the (regulatory, institutional, and technical) implementation of explainability and contestability?}
+\section{Explainability and contestability in practice: points of friction in regulatory, institutional and technical implementations}

+This section addresses our second research question (RQ2) by addressing points of friction in the implementation of explainability and contestability.
+We use evidence from the interviews to show that their implementations need to cohere to the spirit of the initial concepts (Section \ref{sec:spirit_of_law}), that their translation from theory to practice is a shared responsibility among different ``regulators'' (Section \ref{sec:responsibility}), and that implementations profit from collaborations between communities (Section \ref{sec:painful}).